I love how I rescued this stained tablecloth by painting it in summer colors with a paint roller. It looks perfect on my citrus-themed table!

 How to Make a Painted Tablecloth with a Paint Roller

 I first started painting with paint rollers when I bought some vintage French paint rollers at the Rose Bowl Flea Market.
-Back in the day, they used the paint rollers to create a wallpaper effect.
+Back then, they used paint rollers to create a wallpaper effect.

-Unfortunately, the vintage rollers are beautiful to look at, but due to their age and fragile condition, they are difficult to actually use for a project.
+Unfortunately, the vintage rollers are beautiful, but due to their age and fragile condition, they are difficult to use for a project.

 Luckily, I found rubber paint rollers on Amazon and I am absolutely in love with using them for craft projects.